microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Customize your keyboard shortcuts

+You can view and customize the keyboard shortcuts in the **Keyboard Shortcuts** editor.
+Use the **Preferences: Open Keyboard Shortcuts** command or use the shortcut to open the editor.

 Keyboard Shortcut: `kb(workbench.action.openGlobalKeybindings)`

+Select the pencil icon or use `kbstyle(Enter)` on a specific entry to edit the keyboard shortcut.
+Filter the list by using the search field.

 ![keyboard shortcuts](images/tips-and-tricks/keyboard-shortcuts.png)

-You can search for shortcuts and add your own keybindings to the `keybindings.json` file.
+You can also search for shortcuts and add your own keybindings to the `keybindings.json` file.

 ![customize keyboard shortcuts](images/tips-and-tricks/KeyboardShortcuts.gif)